jharwell/sierra/docs/src/philosophy.rst

 experimental design, generated graphs, etc., with minimal headaches of "Grrr I have to wait for THAT part to run again before it will get to re-run the part I just changed the configuration for".

+This manifests in some important ways:

+- Separating results processing in stage 3 from deliverable generation in stage
+  \4.

+- Deliverables in stage 4 are sourced from a single input file, rather than pulling data from multiple files.